Seattle Public Schools, 1862-2023: Green Lake Elementary School

 See Additional Media

-It is hard to imagine that only 150 years ago Duwamish Indians caught perch and suckers with basket traps at Green Lake.
-The first homesteader in the area was a German immigrant known locally as Green Lake John, who settled on the northwest shore in the late 1860s.
+Over 160 years ago, the Duwamish people were the inhabitants of the area and caught perch and suckers with basket traps at Green Lake.
+Then, in the late 1860s, the first homesteader came to the Green Lake area.
+He was a German immigrant, known locally as Green Lake John, who settled on the northwest shore of the lake.
 A number of families had settled in the area by 1876.
 A sawmill stood on the northeast shore near the Ravenna Creek outlet, with a logging railroad leading to Fremont.
 In 1888, Green Lake John sold his land to realtor William D. Wood and electrical engineer Edward C. Kilbourne, who built a trolley line to the lake from Seattle.

 In 1898, the two-room building was moved to the southeastern corner of the grounds and two more rooms were added.
 The number of students continued to grow, making it necessary to establish annexes.
-During 1901-02, the main schoolhouse held grades 3-8.
-Grades 1-4 were housed at the first Green Lake Annex located at Ravenna Boulevard and N 68th Street (see Marshall).
-Three classes for grades 2-5 were held at a second annex in the old I.O.O.F.
-Hall in back of the Green Lake Bank.
+During 1901-1902, the main schoolhouse held grades 3-8.
+Grades 1-4 were housed at the first Green Lake Annex located at Ravenna Boulevard and N 68th Street.
+Three classes for grades 2-5 were held at a second annex in the old Independent Order of Odd Fellows (IOOF) Hall in back of the Green Lake Bank.

-With their children scattered at three locations, residents petitioned the school board for a new school, and a new Green Lake School was constructed on the school property.
-It was the first of 19 woodframe school buildings based a model plan designed by the district architect, James Stephen.
-During 1902-03, its first year of operation, the school served 570 students in grades 1 through 8 with 14 teachers.
+With their children scattered at three locations, residents petitioned the school board for a new school.
+A new Green Lake School was constructed on the school property, the first of 19 wood-frame school buildings based on a model plan designed by the district architect, James Stephen.
+During 1902-1903, its first year of operation, the school served 570 students in grades 1 through 8 with 14 teachers.
 A kindergarten class was added the following year.

 A south wing, an expansion provided for in the original plans and construction, was added in 1907.
 This changed the building from a T-shape to an I-shape and increased the total number of classrooms to 20.
-The 1891-92 building was then used for manual training and domestic science classes.
-In 1910, the school board bought the north half of the present school grounds that contained a two-story store building and a small church.
-Thereafter, the store housed the manual training shop downstairs and the domestic science room on its upper floor.
+The 1891-1892 building was then used for manual training and domestic science classes.
+In 1910, the school board bought the north half of the present school grounds, which contained a two-story store building and a small church.
+Thereafter, the store building housed the manual training shop downstairs and the domestic science room on its upper floor.
 The church, which stood on the northeast corner of the lower grounds, was converted into an auditorium.

 In 1971, the 6th grade was moved to Hamilton Middle School.
-An "open concept" alternative program began at Green Lake in 1972.
-In spring 1973, a new class was added to the special education list: a class for pregnant high school girls who wished to get their credits for high school graduation without attending their area public high school.
+An open-concept alternative program began at Green Lake in 1972.
+In spring 1973, a new special class was added to the school for the education of pregnant high school girls earning credits for high school graduation without attending their area public high school.

 In August 1982, newly installed carpeting in the 1970 building brought complaints of odors and irritations.
 This led to the evacuation of students and staff to the old building.
-After returning to the building on January 3, 1983, complaints again arose and the district announced that occupants of both buildings would move to temporary quarters at Blaine on Magnolia for the remainder of the school term.
+After returning to the building on January 3, 1983, complaints continued, and occupants of both buildings moved to temporary quarters at Blaine for the remainder of the school term.
 In September 1983, the newer facility reopened, but the older building was never again occupied before being demolished in June 1986.
 A new outdoor playscape was erected in 1994.
+In 2015, a lunchroom, kitchen, and stage addition were completed.

-In addition to its regular education program, Green Lake maintains special education programs for visually impaired and severely handicapped students.
-An intervention program serves students who need extra assistance in developing their reading and math skills.
+In addition to its regular education program, Green Lake in the 2000s maintained special education programs for visually impaired and severely handicapped students.
+An intervention program served students needing extra assistance in developing their reading and math skills.

 Location: 1st Avenue NE & N 65th Street